piyushxh/ngHmr/README.md

 3. When Webpack is ready, open your browser and go to `http://localhost:8080`
 4. Click the Counter button at the top to navigate to the "counter" component's content.
 5. Click the '+' or '-' buttons to change the value of the counter to something other than 0.
-6. In code editor, open `src/app/counter/counter.component.ts`.
+6. In your code editor, open `src/app/counter/counter.component.ts`.
 Edit the template.
 For example, change the text "Here's a counter, isn't it cool?" to "Here's a counter, isn't it kewl?".
 While keeping an eye on the page in your browser, save your changes.
 7. Notice that the page was reloaded, and your counter's value was reset to 0.
-That sucks!
-But again, it is to be expected at this point.
+That kind of sucks, but it is expected at this point.

 ## Setup